kapaw/pwnmachine/README.md

 # pwnmachine

-Vagrantfile for quickly setting up a headless VM for exploit development on Linux.
+Vagrantfile for quickly (~50 mins) setting up a headless Ubuntu 18.04 VM for exploit development on Linux.

 ```
 sudo apt install vagrant